bhakiyakalimuthu/backrunner/README.md

 # backrunner
->* This repo contains a code for a simple DEX backrunner arbitrage bot.
+>* This repo containing code for a simple DEX backrunner arbitrage bot.
 For simplicity this only looks for uniswaprouter02 trade.
 >* This can be improved by adding more different trades